h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

 Requirements:

-- The Hive JDBC driver is on h2odriver classpath via HADOOP_CLASSPATH environment variable.
+- The Hive JDBC driver is on h2odriver classpath via the HADOOP_CLASSPATH environment variable.
 (Only used to acquire Hive delegation token.)
 - The ``hiveHost``, ``hivePrincipal`` and optionally ``hiveJdbcUrlPattern`` arguments are present.
 (See above for details.)

 Example command: